weiji14/cryospheric-data-lakes/docs/project_proposal.md

 The bulk of liquid water in Antarctica however, lies hidden below the ice sheet.
 There are over 400 subglacial lakes already discovered, and we know from geomophological evidence that water also flows in subglacial channels underneath the ice sheet [@SiegertRecentadvancesunderstanding2016].
 Water in the cryospheric system is interesting primarily because of its fluid properties.
-Compared to ice, water flows a lot more quickly over short timescales, and ice that is in contact with water exhibits a higher level of dynamicity than it would otherwise solely by itself.
+Compared to ice, water flows a lot more quickly over short timescales, and ice that is in contact with water is more dynamic than it would otherwise be.

-Various subglacial drainage pathways have been theorized over the years, ranging from fast channelized flow in concentrated channels to slower distributed flows over a large surface area [see Figure 2, @FlowersModellingwaterflow2015].
+Various subglacial drainage pathways have been theorized over the years, ranging from fast channelized flow to slower distributed flows over a large surface area [see Figure 2, @FlowersModellingwaterflow2015].
 These subglacial drainage structures are known to change between the two extremes of efficient and inefficient regimes over space and time, with implications for ice dynamics [@MullerVelocityfluctuationswater1973].
 The treatment of Antarctic glaciers/ice streams does however, differ from that of temperate glaciers owing to the lack of input from surface meltwater, i.e. the Antarctic subglacial water system is predominantly supplied from basal melt processes.
 One area of initial heavy focus was on the Whillans Ice Stream (formerly Ice Stream B), where seismic surveys found a water saturated, ~5 metre thick porous till layer [@BlankenshipSeismicmeasurementsreveal1986] that could easily deform and explain the observed high surface velocities [@AlleyDeformationtillice1986].
-Indeed, further studies in other geographic locations found that soft beds and abundant meltwater are seen as one of the major controls on the locations of ice streams, secondary only to topographic focusing linked to a calving margin [@WinsborrowWhatcontrolslocation2010].
+Indeed, further studies in other geographic locations found that soft beds and abundant meltwater are one of the major controls on the locations of ice streams, secondary only to topographic focusing linked to a calving margin [@WinsborrowWhatcontrolslocation2010].
 This reinforces the importance of water as drivers of fast ice flow, and it goes back to the question of why we need to know the location of water beneath the ice sheet.

 ![Channelized vs Distributed flow in a subglacial drainage system.](http://rspa.royalsocietypublishing.org/content/royprsa/471/2176/20140907/F2.large.jpg){width=300px}